industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 ## Scalarization

 !!! question "Why and where is this relevant in DESDEO?"
     Scalarization plays a central role in many of the methods found in DESDEO.
+It allows transforming multiobjective optimization problems into single-objective
+    optimization problems, which we know how to solve.
+Scalarization often integrates preference information.
+This means that once solved, scalarized problems lead to solutions that
+    match, as best as possible, the included preferences.
     Especially the introduced reference points are a recurring element in many scalarization functions.
 See [Scalarization](../explanation/scalarization.md#scalarization).